 Taiji Quan is both a martial art and a style of qigong.
 It is graceful, relaxed, slow, and fluid, like a slow- motion dance.
 Unlike some qigong methods that exercise specific systems or parts of the body– nervous system, endocrine system, heart, kidneys– Taiji Quan is a whole body, whole mind exercise.
 It treats health systemically, restoring the body to its original “program”, uncorrupted by stress, pollution, and disease.
 Ken Cohen offers training in all aspects and levels of Taiji Quan as well as other related Chinese Inner Martial Arts (Nei Jia Quan).

-We live in a field of qi (chi), "vital breath" or "life energy."
-Yet, like a fish in water or a bird in flight, we are unaware of the medium that supports us.
-Qigong means "working with the qi."
+Qigong means the skill (gong 功) of cultivating the vital breath or life energy (qi 氣).
 It is the ancient Chinese art and science of becoming aware of this life energy and learning how to control its flow through a precise choreography of posture, movement, respiratory technique, and meditation.
-Like biofeedback, qigong teaches psychophysiological self-regulation; the student becomes aware of bodily functions conventionally considered involuntary-- blood pressure, respiratory rate, even the flow of blood and nutrients to internal organs-- and learns to restore a healthier balance.
+Like biofeedback, qigong teaches psychophysiological self-regulation; the student becomes aware of bodily functions such as blood pressure, respiratory rate, even the flow of nutritional energy to internal organs-- and learns to restore a healthier balance.

 Who can benefit?

 Qigong techniques are suitable for men and women, young and old, athletes and sedentary, and for the disabled.
-Because qigong includes both dynamic and gentle techniques that can be practiced from standing, seated, or supine postures, it is suitable for young and old.
-Practices can be tailored to individual needs making it an ideal aid to recovery from illness or injury.
-Qigong is a form of complementary medicine.
-It works well with other forms of therapy and should never be used as a substitute for necessary treatment by a physician.
+Because qigong includes both dynamic and gentle techniques that can be practiced from standing, seated, or supine postures, everyone can enjoy it.
+Practices can be tailored to individual needs making it an ideal aid to recovery or rehabilitation from illness or injury.
+Qigong may be considered a form of complementary medicine.
+It works well with other therapies or interventions but should never be used as a substitute for necessary treatment by a physician or other health care professional.

 Is Qigong scientific?

 Qigong is practiced by more than 80 million Chinese people and by more than 700,000 in the United States.
 Qigong has been rigorously tested in controlled scientific experiments and clinical trials and is often used as an adjunct to conventional allopathic medical treatment.
-Hypertensive patients who take medication and practice qigong fare better than controls who only take the medication.
-Similarly, there is solid evidence that qigong can improve immune function and mental health, and prevent disabilities that come with age.
+Research suggests that hypertensive patients who take medication and practice qigong fare better than controls who only take the medication.
+Researchers at Johns Hopkins School of Medicine noted that Taiji Quan (Tai Chi), in spite of its gentle nature, has positive effects on high blood pressure and may have other positive cardiovascular effects.
+There is also solid evidence that qigong may improve immune function and mental health, and slow down or prevent age-related physical and cognitive decline.
 Qigong acts like Vitamin C, increasing the activity of an enzyme that helps to deactivate free radicals, highly reactive chemicals that promote tissue degeneration and loss of memory.
-In 1995 the Journal of the American Medical Association published evidence that Taiji Quan, a form of qigong, is effective at preventing loss of balance and falling injuries among the elderly.
-Researchers at Johns Hopkins School of Medicine confirm that Taiji Quan works like aerobics at reducing high blood pressure.
+In 1995 the Journal of the American Medical Association published evidence that Taiji Quan, when practiced as a form of qigong, is effective at preventing loss of balance and falling injuries among the elderly.

 Both China and the U.S. have hosted conferences for academic exchange of qigong research.
 Qigong has been shown to improve posture and respiration, induce the relaxation response, cause favorable changes in blood chemistry, and improve self-awareness and concentration.
-Research suggests that Qigong may be beneficial for Asthma, Arthritis, Cancer, Cardiovascular Disease, Chronic Fatigue, Fibromyalgia, Headaches, Pain, and a wide variety of common ailments.
-External Qi Healing is effective for the same range of illnesses as acupuncture.
+Scientists have examined the effects of qigong on Asthma, Arthritis, Cancer, Cardiovascular Disease, Chronic Fatigue, Fibromyalgia, Headaches, Pain, and a wide variety of common ailments.
+External Qi Healing 外氣療法, in which qi is projected from a practitioner's hands into the patient or client, is effective for the same range of illnesses as acupuncture.
 To learn more, see the Research on Qigong page.

 How do I pick a style and find a teacher?

 There are thousands of styles of qigong.
-Some are designed for general health and well-being and may be practiced every day for a lifetime.
-Others are therapeutic and targeted to cure specific problems.
+Most are designed for general health and well-being or to condition and strengthen the body for sports, martial arts, or athletics.
+These may be practiced every day for a lifetime.
+Others are time-limited adjunctive therapies designed to treat specific health challenges or types of imbalance .
 All styles are based on similar principles: relaxed, rooted posture; straight, supple spine; diaphragmatic respiration-- the abdomen expanding on inhalation, retracting on exhalation; fluid movements without excess effort; and tranquil awareness.
 Quality is more important than quantity.
 Students are advised to learn one or two qigong styles that are enjoyable and effective.

 Finding a qigong lao-shi, qigong teacher, is not an easy task.
 Although qigong is popular, the training is not standardized-- I do not believe that it can or should be-- and both quality and qualifications can vary immensely from teacher to teacher.
 There are unfortunately too many con-artists, charlatans, and magicians among our ranks, trying to impress the public with stunts of allegedly supernatural qi-power such as pushing objects without touching them.
 Students should apply the same standards of professional excellence to qigong teachers that they would apply to teachers of any other subject.
 A qigong lao-shi should be humble and compassionate and open to questioning and dialogue.
 He or she has not arrived at a final goal, but is rather on a never-ending quest for expanded potential and deeper understanding.